Skip to main content

 Introduction to Your Ledger

-Each row in the ledger shows a transaction and includes detailed information to assist in your bookkeeping.
-Those data are:
+Each row in the ledger shows a transaction and includes details about the transaction, including:

 • Transaction Description